 on this page

-Make sure you read the relevant Medicare Benefits Schedule (MBS) item descriptions, factsheets and explanatory notes at MBS Online.
+You can find out more about the relevant Medicare Benefits Schedule (MBS) item descriptions, factsheets and explanatory notes at MBS Online.

 - understand the complete medical service principle

 - select the correct item for the service you provide

 - meet the conditions of the description of the item

 - consider whether your peers would choose the same treatment for your patient.

 If you bill an item incorrectly, you may get a penalty and need to repay the money.

 For help with interpreting the MBS contact AskMBS.

 Complete medical service